Ma-Pe-Ma/Drink-Cooling-Visualizer/ReadMe.md

 After setting up the process, press start and the calculation begins.
 The length of the calculation depends on the geometry/time discretization and on the temperature conditions, obviously.
 The default process should only take a moment to finish.

 When post-processing, you can set the elapsed time of the selected process and the heat distribution at the specified time is visualized then.
-Also a [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) heat map is generated which helps you to read the required temperature values.
+Also, multiple type of heat maps can be generated which help you to read the required temperature values.

 The temperature-time distribution of the process is also shown to the user as a plot.